Expression of interest (extreme power concentration)

 What you could work on

-In our report on AI-enabled coups, we already list a few promising mitigations (though this list is not meant to be exhaustive):
+For mitigating AI-enabled coups, we already list a few promising mitigations in our report on the issue (though this list is not meant to be exhaustive):

 • Establishing rules for legitimate use of AI (e.g., via model specs, terms of service/use, principles for government use)